textpattern/textpattern.github.io/faqs/how-are-sections-and-categories-different.md

 *Sections* are exclusive.
 Every article is associated with a section.
 An article cannot reside in more than one section.

-A newspaper web site might have sections named "Politics", "Sport", "Weather" and so on.
+A newspaper website might have sections named "Politics", "Sport", "Weather" and so on.

 *Categories* are a looser way of organising articles.
 An article can have up to two categories, and may have none.
 Categories may cross Section boundaries - that is to say, articles from several different sections can belong to the one category.